OPC 10000-4 specifies all Services needed for OPC UA Historical Access. In particular:

 Figure 9 - Historian Array Illustration 2

-Historians that store strings may not be able to return substring of stored strings, they may restrict retrieval to the entire string.
+Historians that store strings may not be able to return substring of stored strings, they can restrict retrieval to the entire string.
 ConformanceUnits are provided to indicate if the Historian supports processing of substrings for historical retrieval.

 All processing for substrings, follow the same rules as for arrays (see NumericRange in OPC 10000-4).